Idles: 2023–2025: Tangk and scoring Caught Stealing

 On 18 October 2023 the band released the single "Dancer", featuring backing vocals by James Murphy and Nancy Whang from LCD Soundsystem.
 They also announced their fifth album Tangk, which was released on 16 February 2024 and co-produced by the team of Kenny Beats, Nigel Godrich and guitarist Mark Bowen.
 "Dancer" was later named by NME as the 49th best song of 2023.

 On 6 December 2023, the band released the follow-up single "Grace", and later released "Gift Horse" on 14 January 2024.
-On February 14, the band released a music video for "Grace" that used footage from Coldplay's video for "Yellow".
+On 14 February the band released a music video for "Grace" that used footage from Coldplay's video for "Yellow".
 Using deep fake technology, Chris Martin is made to appear as though he is singing "Grace" rather than "Yellow".
 The idea for the video reportedly came to Talbot in a dream, and was done with not only Martin's approval but his cooperation – filming himself singing the song in order to train the AI to make it appear more realistic.

 On 17 April 2024, the band released a music video for "Pop Pop Pop" while on a worldwide tour that started in February 2024.
 The music video was shot on location in Iceland.

 On Friday 28 June 2024 Idles played at Glastonbury where they were the final act performing on the 'Other Stage'.
 At one point during the performance they were joined on stage by American rapper Danny Brown.
-The band toured the album extensively throughout 2024 and 2025, culminating in two hometown shows at Queen Square, Bristol on August 1 and August 2, 2025.
+The band toured the album extensively throughout 2024 and 2025, culminating in two hometown shows at Queen Square, Bristol on 1 and 2 August 2025.

-During this time, the band recorded the film score for Darren Aronofsky's 2025 feature film, Caught Stealing, with an accompanying soundtrack album scheduled for release on August 29, 2025.
+During this time, the band recorded the film score for Darren Aronofsky's 2025 feature film, Caught Stealing, with an accompanying soundtrack album scheduled for release on 29 August 2025.
 Alongside the score, the band recorded four new songs for the soundtrack.
 Reflecting on the experience, Joe Talbot noted: "This has been a huge opportunity for us that seemingly came about after a chance meeting backstage at Fallon when we both happened to be guests on the same day.
 But in hindsight, I realise that Darren is one of my favourite directors and his films have in some ways made me who I am as an artist.
 This lucid dream has been a lifetime in the making and one that I will live over and over with a huge sense of humility and joy."
 Aronofsky elaborated: "I built Caught Stealing to be a roller coaster of fun and wanted to supercharge the film by main lining a punk sensibility.
-I don’t think a band has really been tasked with performing a score for a movie.
+I don't think a band has really been tasked with performing a score for a movie.
 Who better to collaborate with than IDLES?
 It has been a dream watching them bend their notes to blast a hole in our movie screen."